jtschoonhoven/resume/README.md

 -   Rapid Development: Rapidly designed  and created six different gamified websites that could be discovered separately as participants progress through the game.

--   Game Development: Designed and created the Alternate Reality Game (ARG) that served as the central interactive tie-in to the episodic film release, "I Dared My Best Friend to Ruin My Life"
+-   Game Development: Designed and created the Alternate Reality Game (ARG) that served as the central interactive tie-in to the episodic film release, "I Dared My Best Friend to Ruin My Life."

 -   Security & Privacy: Leveraged technologies such as Tor, public-key cryptography, face/emotion tracking, and realistic password cracking to create an immersive experience that made participants feel like real hackers, adding dramatic and educational  elements to enhance the overall narrative.